Friday Fictioneers – The Easel

 Friday fictioneers is a weekly challenge set by Rochelle Wisoff Fields to write a 100-word story in response to a photo prompt.
 You can find other stories here

-Friday Fictioneers – Oops
+Friday Fictioneers – How Odd

 .